eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/container_runtime.md

 In the past the recommended runtime would for sure be [Docker Desktop](https://www.docker.com/products/docker-desktop).
 But since Docker Inc. changed their license model it is fair enough for an open source project to look for free alternatives.

-# MacOS
+# macOS

-For MacOS there are several solutions.
+Since the Docker Engine is not working out of the box on macOS, a virtualisation tool which helps emulating linux is needed.
+Fortunately there are several solutions on the market.
 Good results could be achieved using [Colima](https://github.com/abiosoft/colima).

 ## Setup Colima